Hello! I'm Afoma.

 As the night of the big “Talent-palooza” draws closer, Clementine is desperate for an act, any act.
 But the unexpected talent she demonstrates at the show surprises everyone-most of all herself.

-There they are: 70 of the best chapter books for third graders!
+There they are: 80 of the best chapter books for third graders!
 You can find even more chapter books on this list, here, and here.
-It’s important to note that chapter books do not replace picture books even for older kids, so please feel free to keep those in your library.
-I’ve read several on this list myself, and have a few others recently downloaded on my Kindle.
-You can check out my reviews of the chapter books I’ve read by following along on Goodreads.
+It’s important to note that chapter books do not replace picture books, even for older kids, so please feel free to keep those in your library.

 How do you feel about chapter books?
-Which of these chapter books for third graders have you read and loved?
+Which of these chapter books for 3rd graders have you read and loved?
 Any more recommendations?
 Please share!

 Pin This Post – Best Chapter Books for Third Graders